 In Canada, industrial machining is one of the most popular manufacturing services for industrial parts.
-It allows to produce parts with the required precision, size and finish to meet the market’s needs while removing excess metal from a part by abrasion.
+It produces parts with the required precision, dimensions and finish to meet the needs of the market by removing excess metal from a part through abrasion.

-Machining technicians are responsible for the various machining processes according to the customer’s requests.
+CNC machinist technicians are responsible for carrying out various machining processes according to customers’ specifications.

-They prepare, program and run machines and tools and check the final product, while ensuring that it complies with quality, safety and environmental protection requirements.
+They prepare, program and run machines and tools and check the final product to ensure that it complies with quality, safety and environmental protection standards.

-This involves determining the machining steps to be completed based on technical information, preparing machines and systems based on product specifications, and programming the CNC machine tools, robots, and other equipment available within the machining facility.
+This involves determining the machining steps to carry out based on technical information, preparing the machines and systems according to product specifications, and programming the CNC (computer numerical control) machine tools, robots, and other machining facility equipment.

-They also need to keep up with new technologies (e.g., understanding the impact of 3D technology and using it if required), as well as stay up-to-date with their work environment.
+They also need to keep up with new technologies (using 3D printing, for example) and stay up-to-date with their work environment.

-- Show interest and good knowledge of factory production equipment
+- Show interest in and extensive knowledge of factory production equipment

 - Demonstrate strong skills in industrial mechanics and CNC machining

-- Be detail-oriented and have good manual skills
+- Be detail-oriented and have good manual dexterity

-- Be a good team player, well-organized and responsible
+- Be responsible, well-organized and a good team player

-Most companies that hire machining technicians are machining companies.
-They manufacture parts for businesses that need ready-made pieces.
+CNC machinist technicians are usually hired by industrial mechanics and machining companies.
+They manufacture parts for companies that need them ready-made.

-These companies are very diverse and usually outsource machining services.
-They can be from the automobile sector, agricultural machinery vendors, medical equipment manufacturers, construction companies, etc.
+A wide variety of companies outsource their machining.
+They might be businesses in the automobile sector, agricultural machinery vendors, medical equipment manufacturers, construction companies, etc.

-Founded in Saint-Laurent, Quebec, HARtech has built a strong team of experts who are passionate about industrial machining.
-We have become recognized as one of the industry leaders in the province and continue this tradition by overcoming the challenges we face every day.
+Since its inception in Saint-Laurent, Quebec, HARtech has built a strong team of experts who are passionate about industrial machining.
+Today, we are recognized as industry leaders in the province, and we build on that reputation every day by meeting the challenges we face head on.